-If DRDY is not actively monitored for data conversions, the stop read data continuous mode is the preferred method of reading data.
+If $\overline{\text{DRDY}}$ is not actively monitored for data conversions, the stop read data continuous mode is the preferred method of reading data.
 In this mode, a read of ADC data is not interrupted by the completion of a new ADC conversion.

-9.5.3.8 RREG (0010 rrrr, 0000 nnnn)
+8.5.3.8 RREG (0010 rrrr, 0000 nnnn)

 The RREG command outputs the data from up to 15 registers, starting with the register address specified as part of the instruction.
 The number of registers read is one plus the value of the second byte.
 If the count exceeds the remaining registers, the addresses wrap back to the beginning.
-The two byte command structure for RREG is listed below.
+The 2-byte command structure for RREG is listed below.

-- First Command Byte: 0010 rrrr, where rrrr is the address of the first register to read. - Second Command Byte: 0000 nnnn, where nnnn is the number of bytes to read -1. - Byte(s): data read from the registers are clocked out with NOPs.
+- First Command Byte: 0010 rrrr, where rrrr is the address of the first register to read. - Second Command Byte: 0000 nnnn, where nnnn is the number of bytes to read -1. - Byte: data read from the registers are clocked out with NOPs.

-It is not possible to use the full-duplex nature of the serial interface when reading out the register data.
-For example, a SYNC command cannot be issued when reading out the VBIAS and MUX1 data, as shown in Figure 52.
+The full-duplex nature of the serial interface cannot be used when reading out register data.
+For example, a SYNC command cannot be issued when reading out the VBIAS and MUX1 data, as shown in Figure 50.
 Any command sent during the readout of the register data is ignored.
-Thus, TI recommends sending NOPs through DIN when reading out the register data.
+Thus, NOPs are recommended to be sent through DIN when reading out register data.

-Figure 52.
-Read from Register
+Figure 50.
+RREG: Read from Register Command

-9.5.3.9 WREG (0100 rrrr, 0000 nnnn)
+8.5.3.9 WREG (0100 rrrr, 0000 nnnn)

 The WREG command writes to the registers, starting with the register specified as part of the instruction.
 The number of registers that are written is one plus the value of the second byte.
-The command structure for WREG is listed below.
+The command structure for WREG is:

-- First Command Byte: 0100 rrrr, where rrrr is the address of the first register to be written. - Second Command Byte: 0000 nnnn, where nnnn is the number of bytes to be written 1. - Byte(s): data to be written to the registers.
+- First Command Byte: 0100 rrrr, where rrrr is the address of the first register to be written. - Second Command Byte: 0000 nnnn, where nnnn is the number of bytes to be written - 1. - Byte: data to be written to the registers.

-Figure 53.
-Write to Register
+Figure 51.
+WREG: Write to Register Command

-9.5.3.10 SYSOCAL (0110 0000)
+8.5.3.10 SYSOCAL (0110 0000)

 The SYSOCAL command initiates a system offset calibration.
 For a system offset calibration, the inputs must be externally shorted to a voltage within the input common-mode range.
 The inputs must be near the mid-supply voltage of (AVDD + AVSS) / 2.
 The OFC register is updated when the command completes.
-Timing for the calibration commands can be found in Figure 54.
+Timing for the calibration commands is shown in Figure 52.

-Figure 54.
+Figure 52.
 Calibration Command

-9.5.3.11 SYSGCAL (0110 0001)
+8.5.3.11 SYSGCAL (0110 0001)

 The SYSGCAL command initiates the system gain calibration.
 For a system gain calibration, the input must be set to full-scale.
 The FSC register is updated after this operation.
-Timing for the calibration commands can be found in Figure 54.
+Timing for the calibration commands is shown in Figure 52.

-9.5.3.12 SELFOCAL (0110 0010)
+8.5.3.12 SELFOCAL (0110 0010)

 The SELFOCAL command initiates a self offset calibration.
 The device internally shorts the inputs to mid-supply and performs the calibration.
 The OFC register is updated after this operation.
-Timing for the calibration commands can be found in Figure 54.
+Timing for the calibration commands is shown in Figure 52.

-9.5.3.13 NOP (1111 1111)
+8.5.3.13 NOP (1111 1111)

-This is a no-operation command.
-This is used to clock out data without clocking in a command.
+This command is a no-operation command.
+NOP is used to clock out data without clocking in a command.

-9.5.3.14 Restricted Command (1111 0001)
+8.5.3.14 Restricted Command (1111 0001)

-This is a restricted command.
+This command is a restricted command.
 This command must never be issued to the device.

-9.6 Register Maps
+8.6 Register Maps

-9.6.1 ADS1146 Register Map
+8.6.1 Register Map